pvl/blog4/content/blog/Introducing Honcho's Dialectic API.md

 And in the meantime, [join our Discord](https://discord.gg/plasticlabs) and tell us what you're working on!

-[^1]: Our friend [Neel Baronia](https://twitter.com/nbaronia1) calls this a "[Squishy API](https://nbaronia.notion.site/AI-Agents-Squishy-APIs-56f1f845d3bd44cda306967652de08ca)" and has thought a lot about the business model implications.
+[^1]: Our friend [Neel Baronia](https://twitter.com/nbaronia1) calls this a "[Squishy API](https://nbaronia.notion.site/AI-Agents-Squishy-APIs-56f1f845d3bd44cda306967652de08ca)" & has thought a lot about the business model implications